rjspencer/docs/theming.md

 ### page:StoreItemView
 `/store/[%id]` - This page should show content for an individual store item

+### page:StoreCategoryView
+`/store/[%category]` - This page should show a listing of store items by category ({module:StoreItemList} will filter by the right category automatically on this page)

 ### module:StoreItemList
 This module lists store items by an account.
 Store items are listed by the date it was created.